Chapter 17: Developer Tools

 The default.
 Wallets ship with:

-- Access list inference — speculatively execute; record every sload/sstore call's slot_hash; attach the inferred access list to the tx so the chain's parallel scheduler can use it
+• Access list inference — speculatively execute; record every sload/sstore call's slot_hash; attach the inferred access list to the tx so the chain can warm its execution cache via PIP-3 multiget prefetch before Block-STM workers start

 The user clicks Sign only after seeing exactly what the tx does in this moment.